 - Apply a 'cold compress' (ice wrapped in a cloth)

 - Local anaesthetic gels and other forms of pain relief can be bought from a pharmacy should the pain persist

-"Many people believe that urine or vinegar should be used, however this is not the case – these may discharge the nematocysts – the cause of the sting – and potentially cause further stings."
+- Avoid using urine or vinegar – this is no longer recommended by experts and may discharge the nematocysts – the cause of the sting – and potentially cause further stings